jback1481/motobug.com/README.md

 # motobug.com

-This application is my personal website, and playground for new things I want to fiddle with.
+This application is my personal web site, and playground for new things I want to fiddle with.

 ### Version
 0.0.1